arifcem-k/kafahesap-android/README.md

 - Clean and minimal UI
 - Offline usage

-This project was also used as a **QA practice environment** to simulate real-world testing scenarios.
+Beyond development, this project was used as a **QA practice environment**, simulating real-world testing and bug lifecycle scenarios including regression testing.

 ---